 Is It Time to Get Rid of Homework?

+I was on the homework struggle bus.
+Some students were completing it correctly, some were just writing something, and others were not doing anything at all.
 I noticed that the only students completing homework successfully were the ones who really didn’t need the extra practice OR were getting a lot of support at home.

 Why Should You Get Rid of Homework?